This document covers building a TCW database for a single species. Terminology:

 1. Click the Exec Load Data command

-dataset of transcripts ("Ginger") and three
+dataset of transcripts ("Ginger") with count data for three

 and the second two conditions have one replicate.